 ◦ Moving costs are high, and the stress can be tough

 ◦ Need to find another home in a seller’s market

 The best state to retire in for tax purposes depends on an individual’s budget, lifestyle, and values.
 Some states with lower taxes for retirees can have higher housing and transportation costs, canceling out any tax benefit.
 A financial advisor can help you decide if saving on taxes is worth the expense and trouble of relocating.

-If you’re ready to start saving for retirement, one great tool is SoFi Relay.
+If you’re ready to start saving for retirement, one great tool is SoFi Insights.
 The online money tracker app lets you connect all your banking and investing accounts so you can see your financial information and track your stock portfolio on one simple dashboard.

 What are the 3 states that don’t tax retirement income?